Interpretability and uniform definability of integers, and undecidability of reduced indecomposable polynomial rings: Reduced and indecomposable rings and some of their algebraic properties

+Obviously, if $S$ reduced (resp.~indecomposable), then the subring $R$ of $S$ is also reduced (resp.~indecomposable).
+Conversely, assume that $R$ is reduced (resp.~indecomposable).
+Given $f\in S$, there exists a finite subset $\XX'$ of $\XX$ such that $f\in S_{0}$, where $S_{0}=R[\XX']$. \Cref{redunits} (resp.~\Cref{RindecR[x]}), together with induction, shows that $S_{0}$ is reduced (resp.~indecomposable) as well, and therefore $f$ nilpotent (resp.~idempotent) implies $f=0$ (resp.~$f=0$ or $1$), which shows that $S$ is reduced (resp.~indecomposable). \end{proof}

+Notice that, although our class of rings of the form $S=R[x]$ was initially described in terms of properties of $R$, we now have instead an intrinsic characterization of the same class, regardless of the presentation of $S\cong R'[\XX]$ (that is, independent of the subring $R'$ and the set $\XX$ of indeterminates over $R'$).
+Consequently, provided that a given ring is polynomial (in any set of variables), all other conditions for membership in our class are first-order axiomatizable in the language of rings (\Cref{Th-red-ind}), without extra symbols for the coefficient ring or the indeterminates.
+The main results of this paper, that is, definability of the prime subring (\Cref{finalboss}), undecidability of the full theory (\Cref{undecidable}) and interpretability of rational integers (\Cref{interpretability}) are therefore true for ``polynomial reduced indecomposable rings''.

-\end{example} Given an element of a ring that is zero or a unit, it trivially satisfies that some of its positive powers divides the previous corresponding power (actually, this happens with \emph{every} positive power of it); for reduced and indecomposable rings, the converse holds.
-This basic result will be used repeatedly, and we prove it below: \begin{proposition} Let $R$ be a reduced and indecomposable ring, and let $c\in R$.
-Then: \begin{enumproposition}
+Given an element of a ring that is zero or a unit, it trivially has a positive power dividing the previous corresponding power (actually, this happens for \emph{every} positive power of it).
+For reduced indecomposable rings, the converse holds.
+This basic result will be used repeatedly, and we prove it below: